 Webinars are nothing new: they’ve been around on the Internet since quite some time.
-However, the year 2020 ushered in a new era for webinars.
-The Novel Severe Acute Respiratory Syndrome Coronavirus Disease-2019 pandemic is rattling our world.
+However, the year 2021 ushered in a new era for webinars.
+The Novel Severe Acute Respiratory Syndrome Covid-19 pandemic is rattling our world.
 And this disease, Covid-19 or simply Coronavirus, is changing the way we live and work.

 Majority of companies worldwide are allowing key employees to work from home, where possible.
 The Internet makes this possible.
 That’s because Covid-19 contagion is notorious for spreading rapidly.